 - Meaningful Name: "Heart Throb" is a hardcore romantic.
 Who'd have guessed?

 - Thinks Like a Romance Novel: What would you expect from someone so in love with the idea of love?

-- Depending on the Writer: In American canon she's a Jerk Ass but in the British comics she's rather sweet and gentle; even being a nurse and a guardian to the Baby Ponies.
+- Depending on the Writer: In American canon she's a Jerkass with a short temper.
+In the British comics, however, she's rather sweet and gentle, even being a nurse and a guardian to the Baby Ponies.